b1nbash/b1nbash.github.io/README.md

-# Disclosure of vulnerability in Posten
+# Disclosure of vulnerability in Posten’s tracking system

 <mark>Posten is not aware that anyone has been abused as a result of this vulnerability</mark>
 &nbsp;